 Water also plays a significant part in the story and can be seen as symbolism for violence.
 First there is the incident at the sink (near water) when Claire pushes the dishes onto the ground.
 Also the girl’s body was found in water.
 Then as Claire and Stuart pull up to the picnic ground the reader becomes aware of the creek running under the bridge.
 It is at this stage that Claire is thinking about why Stuart and his friends had to travel so far to go fishing, when there was so much water close by (again suspicious of Stuart).
 Also at the creek, Claire identifies with the dead girl and water plays a significant part again, ‘I look at the creek.
 I’m right in it, eyes open, face down, staring at the moss on the bottom, dead.’
 Another incident involving water is when Claire is driving to the funeral.
 She pulls over and a man knocks on her window.
 This is important as Claire fears that she will be raped by the man and at the same time she can hear the river below the trees.
 Water is also mentioned near the end of the story when Stuart is opening Claire’s blouse.
 It is obvious that Claire doesn’t want to have sex with Stuart (for the second time) and he is forcing himself on her but Claire ‘can’t hear a thing with so much water going.’

 Claire’s decision to attend the young girl’s funeral is also significant because it further suggests that Claire identifies (as she did in the creek) with the young girl.
 What is also worth noting is that Claire tells Marnie in the hairdressers when discussing going to the funeral that ‘we weren’t all that close.
 But you know.’
 Again this suggests that Claire identifies with the young girl, even though she never knew her.
-Despite Claire finding out after the funeral that the girl’s killer has been found, she remains unsure, telling the woman outside the church that ‘they have friends, these killers.’
-This might signify that Claire remains unsure about her relationship with Stuart and remains suspicious of him and his friends.
-Either way by the end of the story, Claire remains unsure not only of who Stuart is but more importantly who she is and why she remains married to Stuart.
-The reader never finds out if the internal conflict within Claire is resolved.
+It is also interesting that despite Claire finding out after the funeral that the girl’s killer has been found, she remains unsure, telling the woman outside the church that ‘they have friends, these killers.’
+This might be important as it could signify that Claire still has doubts about her relationship with Stuart and remains suspicious of him and his friends.
+There is also a sense at the end of the story that just as Claire has her doubts about Stuart, likewise she appears to be unsure of who she is.